packit/packit.dev/content/docs/configuration.md

 At the moment it is not possible to run non-scratch production builds from upstream.
 For more info, please see [the following issue](https://pagure.io/releng/issue/9801).
 However, it is still possible to run scratch builds.

+For Koji builds from dist-git, see `koji_build`.
+(The naming is not ideal, but we don't want to change this because of the backwards compatibility.)

 Supported triggers: